 County Weed Programs

 The Colorado Department of Agriculture works closely with the state’s 64 counties to manage noxious weeds.
-State Noxious Weed Management Plans are developed with the use of mapping information provided by the counties, and each plan is discussed and finalized with their participation.
-Local weed management information can be obtained from County Weed Managers and Coordinators displayed in the Google map below.
+State noxious weed management plans are developed with the use of mapping information provided by the counties, and each plan is discussed and finalized with their participation.
+Local weed management information can be obtained from county weed managers and coordinators displayed on the Google map below.

 Colorado List B Weed Management Plans by Counties